 IRA charitable rollover

-If you're age 70 1/2 or older, you may qualify to make a "qualified charitable distribution" from your IRA - counting the transfer toward your required minimum distribution while excluding that amount form your taxable income.
+If you're age 70 1/2 or older, you may qualify to make a "qualified charitable distribution" from your IRA - counting the transfer toward your required minimum distribution while excluding that amount from your taxable income.

 People age 70-1/2 and older can transfer up to $100,000 from their IRAs tax-free to charity and count the gift toward their required minimum distribution without having to recognize the amount contributed as part of their gross income.
 Donors can take advantage of this opportunity by doing the following: